bramses/bramses-highly-opinionated-vault-2023/README.md

 2. Download into your local machine
 3. Open the vault and rename it to whatever you want and open it in Obsidian
 4. Before you commit anything to GitHub, make sure you edit `.gitignore` to match what you want to publish.
 Doing this early will save you headaches down the road if you decide to publish (*part*) of your vault
+5. Depending on when you clone this repo, you may want to check plugins for updates.
+In the bottom right corner, the plugin Plugin Update Tracker will alert you if any plugins in BHOV-2023 need to be updated

 ## After You're Up and Running